selengetu/Data_Engineering_Interview_Prep/README.md

 ## 🧭 About This Project

-I’m **Selenge**—a Data Engineer on a focused mission to land a role at Amazon, Meta, Microsoft, and other top tech companies.
+I’m **Selenge**—a Data Engineer on a focused mission to land a role at Amazon, Meta, Microsoft, and other top tech companies in 6 months

 This repository reflects consistent learning, growth, and real-world problem-solving as I prepare for interviews and technical evaluations.
 If you're also preparing for a data engineering role, I hope this inspires and helps you.